EDUCBA Logo

 Things to Remember

-• Filtering is not an additive because when we select one criterion and if we want to filter again with another criterion, the first one will be discarded.
+• Filtering is not additive because when we select one criterion and if we want to filter again with another criterion, the first one will be discarded.

-• We are not supposed to exclude certain results with the condition in the filter, but we can do this by using “label filter”.
-For Ex: If we want to select any product with a certain currency like the rupee or dollar, then we can use a label filter – ‘does not contain’ and give the condition.
+• We are not supposed to exclude certain results with the condition in the filter, but we can do this by using a “label filter”.
+For Ex: If we want to select any product with a certain currency like the rupee or dollar, we can use a label filter – ‘does not contain’ and give the condition.

 Recommended Articles